Driving in Mexico City – What you need to Know

 What is the purpose of a Vehicle Verification?

-Where to do it?
+One might ask, “where can one get the verification?”
 The “Verificenters” are all around the city, you can’t miss them.
 Here is the list:

 Is my vehicle exempt and can it always circulate?